AARP Eye Center

 Housing, transportation, land use and zoning, and the environment all contribute to livability.
 Government policy in all these areas influences how our communities develop and how people interact within them.
 Public spaces—such as parks, community centers, and public libraries—are also important.
 They bring a sense of community and social belonging.
 They belong to everyone, regardless of age, income, and background.
 Parks, in particular, can improve community members’ mental and physical health.
 They can also enhance the environmental quality of a community.
 Some communities have a robust network of parks for everyone to enjoy.
 But other places neglect or fail to invest in these vital community resources.

 Livable communities depend in large part on the type of development that is allowed.
-Mixed-use development allows different types of development in the same area.
-As a result, housing can be located near shopping, office space, public spaces, cultural amenities, and other types of development.
+In high-density areas, such as urban cores, mixed-use development allows housing to be located near shopping, office space, public spaces, cultural amenities, and other types of development.
 Mixed-use development also is more likely to include a range of transit options.
 This includes public transit, biking, and walking.
 These transit options can promote positive health outcomes.
 Mixed-use development contrasts with single-use development, in which only one use is allowed in each area.
 When this is the case, housing may be located far from shopping, offices, parks, and cultural amenities.
+Mixed-use development is more difficult to establish in rural areas because of the lack of density, though small towns are environments where mixed-use development often occurs.

-Promoting compact, mixed-use development located within one-quarter to one-half mile of a public transit station is known as transit-oriented development (TOD).
-TOD improves transportation options and decreases transportation costs while increasing access to jobs, food, and medical care.
+Transit-oriented development (TOD) is a type of mixed-use development that is located within one-quarter to one-half mile of a public transit station TOD improves transportation options and decreases transportation costs.
+At the same time, it increases \access to jobs, food, and medical care.
 It also improves health outcomes by encouraging walking and biking while minimizing air pollution from vehicle traffic.

-Maximizing these benefits requires decisionmakers to consider the needs of the entire community through broad and thoughtful community participation.
-The goal is to ensure equitable access to services and opportunities.
+In order to create livable and sustainable communities that meet the needs of people of all backgrounds, including older adults, the needs of the entire community must be considered.
+Broad and thoughtful community participation is needed to ensure equitable access to services and opportunities.
 Everyone, regardless of income and other factors, should be able to participate in development decisions and share in the benefits.
 Successful mixed-use development and TOD require the coordination of several government functions with the local community.
 Doing so allows a community to maximize the benefits and minimize negative impacts like displacement.

 As the benefits of livable and sustainable communities become more evident and well-known, the demand for them increases.
 This demand, as well as the limited housing supply in these communities, can result in high housing costs and displacement of current residents.
 To ensure that people of all incomes can live in a community, planners and other policymakers can lower housing costs by increasing the variety and quantity of housing types (see also Market-Rate Housing Affordability).